yotamharnik/ST_Human_SI/README.md

 ## Prerequisites

 * Download RAW and intermediary input data files: [DOI 10.5281/zenodo.8396559](https://zenodo.org/record/8396559/files/Data.zip?download=1)
-* Unpack to the source directory of the main script.
+* Unpack the zip to the source directory of the main script.
 * Matlab R2023a

 ## Notes